Think about this,

-We recommend following this up with a buyers’ survey report as well as organising any legal process required by law, such as employment checks, credit history etc. so that you know exactly who you’re dealing with when agreeing with terms and conditions for purchase.
+We recommend following this up with a buyers’ survey report as well as organizing any legal process required by law, such as employment checks, credit history, etc. so that you know exactly who you’re dealing with when agreeing with terms and conditions for purchase.
 The surveys should include structural reports about dampness, subsidence, leaks etc.

 Completion of Sale